avinshe/12hours_On_SQL/README.md

-# My 12-hour Journey in solving SQLs
+# My 12-hour Journey on Solving SQLs

 ## **General advice:** I went completely bananas with my approach fueled by my obsessive behavior on things that I find interesting.
 I would not recommend anyone spending long hours on a single activity.
 It is unhealthy and unsustainable!
 ### Would you go all-in on your very first poker game?
 Naaaahh